Guy Sebastian discography

 The Memphis Album was a cover album of soul classics recorded in Memphis with Steve Cropper and other members of American soul band the MGs.
 It peaked at number three and gained a double platinum certification.
 Like It Like That, which showed the influences of Sebastian's Memphis soul period, reached number six and platinum certification.
 The title track "Like It Like That" peaked at number one and was the highest selling Australian artist song of 2009.
 "Art of Love", featuring Jordin Sparks, peaked in the top ten.
 Twenty Ten was a retrospective album with songs from Sebastian's previous albums, two new songs and ten acoustic tracks.
 It peaked at number four and was certified double platinum.
 The album's only single "Who's That Girl", featuring US rapper Eve, reached number one.

 Sebastian's seventh and eighth albums were mixtures of soul, R&B and pop.
-Armageddon peaked at number one and was certified double platinum.
-The album was the second highest selling album by an Australian artist in 2012.
+Armageddon peaked at number one and was the second highest selling album by an Australian artist in 2012, and achieved 3x platinum cerification.
 Four top ten singles were released from the album, including "Battle Scars" which reached number one and was the highest selling Australian artist single of 2012.
+The song reached 14× platinum in 2023.
 Sebastian's eighth album Madness reached number six and has been certified gold.
 The album produced a top ten and three top twenty singles.

+Sebastian's ninth album Conscious peaked at number four, and his tenth album T.R.U.T.H. was his third to reach number one, and has been certified platinum.
+Sebastian's eleventh album 100 Times Around the Sun was released in August 2025, and debuted at number two.